 OUR SUGGESTED EXPERIENCES

-During your 4 day adventure in Cortina you will enjoy a range of activities from £1,565 per person staying at the magnificent Faloria Mountain Spa Resort.
-Activities include experiencing the world-renowned via ferrata, exploring the breathtaking mountains on e-bikes and hiking along scenic mountain paths to delicious restaurants.
-We have packed all the best bits of Cortina into this family-friendly 4-day itinerary.
+Our recommendation for a 4 day bespoke adventure in Cortina, you will enjoy a range of activities overseen by specialist local guides.
+Activities include experiencing the world-renowned via Ferrata, exploring the breathtaking mountains on e-bikes and hiking along scenic mountain paths to delicious restaurants.
+We have packed all the best bits of Cortina into this unique adventure.

 After a scenic drive through the mountains, you will reach Cortina.
 On the first afternoon, you will have time to explore the town and settle in.
 You can spend the afternoon as you please – browsing the fantastic array of shops, sampling some of the finest food and wine in the Dolomites and taking in the incredible views.
 If you are looking for something a little more relaxing, the Faloria’s spa and wellness area is a perfect spot to unwind and indulge in a bit of me-time.